minimkrr/Portfilio_Software_Engineering/Week4.md

 ````

 The changes I have made are Initilizing Abilities which was not done at all with can lead to an error when attempting to edit the list.
-I also have changed the abilities property from having a private setter to having a seperate mathod for adding abilities meaning there is no chance you could accidentally change the list without realising
+I also have changed the abilities property from having a private setter to having a seperate mathod for adding abilities meaning there is no chance you could accidentally change the list without realising.
+As well as all the changes to make sure this run properly with less rsk if errors it is also much more easy and understandable with what is going on.
+It is much more redable and the class names are named in a way you can understand the purpose of it.